 - 1. Click "Create New RAID". - 2.
 Set the RAID Level and Stripe size, and select the hard disk drives to be included in the RAID disk.
+To initialize the RAID, remove the check mark in "Without initializing" option.

 RAID Configuration Options: